 How is your treatment plan made?

 Members of the radiation therapy team review the information from the simulation, along with your previous medical tests.

-Under direction of the radiation oncologist, radiation therapists will use a special computer system to design your personalized treatment plan

-This process may take up to 2 to 3 weeks.
-Some patients may start treatment sooner.
+- Radiation therapists will use a special computer system to design your treatment plan - This process may take up to 2 weeks